-After installing the Tangent Hub software package, you can open the Tangent Mapper and choose to create a new control map.
+After installing the Tangent Hub software package (see below), you can open the Tangent Mapper and choose to create a new control map.
 Here you can add a new application to the list.
 After selecting your application window on the desktop, a new control map will be created for you that will be available on the control panels whenever you run your software.

 In the Mapper, you can then build a set of control maps for your panels using the 'Fake Keypress' option.
 If your software has a function that can be started with a keyboard shortcut such as 'Shift-G', you can configure a button on your panel to fire this key sequence into your application when the button is pressed.